Week 1: The Gesture

 Tips For Watching:

 Try not to erase immediately when you make an error.
-Instead, use your mistakes to guide you to the correct marks.
+Instead, use your mistakes to (feel your way) to guide you to the correct marks.
 Only then might you choose to erase unwanted lines.
 However, if you made your process lines light enough, there should be no need to erase them at all.